MarkPThomas/Confluence-Export/README.md

 ## Confluence Export
 The following are the steps to export your Confluence Space, and then use this repo to automate integrating the results.
 Note that **step 8** is the only one involving this repo.
 The rest are manual steps that you need to do regardless with Confluence.

-1. Go to space
+1. Go to the Space on Confluence that you want to export from.
-2. Select Space Settings > Manage Space > Export Space
+2. Select `Space Settings > Manage Space > Export Space`
-	- Look in left sidebar at the top section, for Space Settings (next to a gear)
+  - Look in left sidebar at the top section, for `Space Settings` (next to a gear)
-3. Select Export Formats > HTML, then Next >>
+3. Select `Export Formats > HTML`, then `Next >>`

-4. Export a zipped HTML File >
+4. `Export a zipped HTML File >`
-	4a.
-(For large spaces/multi exports) Export a zipped HTML File > Select what to Export 4aa.
-This opens the tree navigator for the site.
+  - **For large spaces/multi exports**: `Export a zipped HTML File > Select what to Export`
+    - This opens the tree navigator for the site.
       - Selecting/deselecting parents selects/removes all children.
       - For each separate export, select root node down to landing page of next child export (or all depths if there are no child exports).
-	4b.
-(For single small space) Export a zipped HTML File > Export each page, with attachments.
+  - **For single small space**: `Export a zipped HTML File > Export each page, with attachments`.

-5. Click 'Export' (at bottom of screen)
+6. Click `Export` (at bottom of screen)
-6. Once space has finished exporting, click 'Download here' beneath the status bar.
+7. Once space has finished exporting, click `Download here` beneath the status bar.
 This brings up a dialog for selecting where to save the .zip file.
 From here, navigate to the corresponding Export Root Directory of the Space Export Compiler.

-7. To export another section in the same session:
+8. To export another section in the same session:
-7a.
-Back up once in the browser
+  - Back up once in the browser
-7b.
-Toggle the 'Export a zipped HTML file' options to 'Export each page...' and back to 'Select what to export' 7c.
-Repeat steps 4a-6
+  - Toggle the `Export a zipped HTML file` options to `Export each page...` and back to `Select what to export`
+  - Repeat steps 4a-6

-8. Once all exports are complete: At the Root of the Space Export Compiler, execute the run.sh script to update the Exported Space Target
+9. Once all exports are complete: At the Root of the Space Export Compiler, execute the `run.sh` script to update the Exported Space Target

 Congratulations!
 Your exported Confluence Space has now been updated!

 ## Changing Sub-Space Scopes
+As your Space grows and shrinks, you may decide to subvide spaces into Sub-Spaces and Sub-Spaces into even further Sub-Spaces, or you may choose to integrate these exported parts.
+The following are steps on how to do that with this tool.

 ## Bash Script Arguments
 -d/--deasdasd